relay-integrations/relay-gitlab/triggers/gitlab-trigger-merge-request-opened/README.md

-# gitlab-trigger-merge-request-merged
+# gitlab-trigger-merge-request-opened

-This trigger fires when a merge request is merged.
+This trigger fires when a merge request is opened.

 ## Event data